-The section Symbols as font characters or graphics discusses how to create new symbols from graphics files.
+In this document, the section Symbols as font characters or graphics discusses how to create new symbols from graphics files.

 In some cases you may use special characters enough that you can justify having a custom font designed, or create graphics-based symbols.